kimd345/shibal/README.md

 ---
 *By Dong Hyuk Kim*<br><br>
 Welcome to Shibal!
 Shibal is an Android/iOS cross-platform mobile app built with React Native and Flask maintained in a single code base.
-Shibal offers a one-stop tool for training your shiba inu through detailed modules and socializing with other owners on a social media platform.
+Shibal offers a one-stop tool for training your shiba inu through detailed modules in the form of online education and socializing with other owners on a social media platform.
 It is inspired by [DOGO](https://dogo.app/), a popular dog training app.

 <p align="center">
       <img src="documentation/readme/welcome_screen.gif">